beotiger/justcal/README.md

 It requires no extra files - no JavaScript libraries, no any css or image files, it works just out of the box.

-See page http://beotiger.com/justcal for details about using and configuring it.